-Pelvic Prolapse Specialist in Cedar Rapids Iowa
+Pelvic Prolapse Specialist in Cedar Rapids, IA

 Pelvic Prolapse isn’t a common topic in women’s daily conversation, which is why so many women are surprised to learn that their uterus can slip out of place and protrude into their vagina.
 The board-certified specialists at Cedar Rapids OBGyn Specialists are experts in assessing your risk, helping you avoid a prolapsed uterus, and in providing exceptional treatment to repair a prolapsed uterus.
 To contact us, call our office in Cedar Rapids or Request an Appointment Online.

 Experiencing pelvic organ prolapse can be challenging — it can interfere with your activities, intrude on your personal life, and be just plain uncomfortable.

 Types and Causes of Pelvic Organ Prolapse

 Pelvic organ prolapse (or POP) is a condition in which one or more organs in the pelvis descend due to a loss of support from the pelvic floor.
 The pelvic floor is a group of muscles that support the bladder, uterus, vagina, small bowel, and bowel.
 They are often described as being shaped like a hammock.

 Normally these muscles and surrounding tissues keep the pelvic organs in place.
 Sometimes they can become too weak or stretched to continue supporting your pelvic organs.
 Organ shifting that happens because of these weak muscles can result in one or more types of prolapse.

 To better understand the different types of prolapses, it is important to understand which organs have shifted as well as in which space of the pelvic floor became weak which results in different types of prolapes.

 - Bulging of the pelvic organ outside of the body is one possible symptom.
 Another symptom may be some form of urinary incontinence.